ZYinMD/hangman-on-chalkboard/README.md

-# The Hangman Homework
+# Hangman On Chalkboard

-- It's the repo of a Codepen of mine: https://codepen.io/ZYinMD/pen/gdOGKP/
+- I was a Codepen of mine: https://codepen.io/ZYinMD/pen/gdOGKP/

 - Responsive vertically and horizontally